hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 She tried to suppress the discomfort, hoping it would pass off as little but an offhand remark.

 “Augusts Vefort and Roidac are finished with their waltz, it seems,” Mark said, matching her tone.
-“August Feymar has the opportunity to do the funniest thing possible.”
+“August Feymar has the opportunity to do the funniest thing.”

 “Which is?”